Many of our readers are requesting info on a new Worm that is making news.

 Author Malware Survival

 Frankenstein Computers has been taking care of our happy clients since 1999.
-We specialize in affordable IT Support, Cyber Security, IT Service, IT Security, Office 365, Cloud, VOIP, SPAM, Wireless, Network Design, MAC repair, PC Repair, Virus Removal, remote support, web design, on site support and much more.
+We specialize in affordable IT Support, Cyber Security, IT Service, IT Security, Frankenstein Computers has been taking care of our happy clients since 1999.
+We specialize in affordable IT Support, Cybersecurity Services, IT Services, IT Security, Office 365, Cloud, VOIP Services, SPAM, Wireless, Network Monitoring Services, Custom Gaming PC, MAC repair, PC Repair In Austin, Virus Removal, and much more.
 Check out what our clients have to say about us on Yelp!